mikekaminsky/compare-warehouse-distributions/results.md

 ### Snowflake

 For Snowflake, the results are more mixed.
 While the OBT (denormalized) model is definitely faster than the star schema in the slowest of queries (queries 8, 9, and 10), the star schema actually does appear to out-perform the OBT model in some of the simpler queries (namely 3, 4, and 7).
+Note that these queries _include_ query compilation time.

 ![Snowflake query results](/Analysis/images/snowflake.png)